Who is Eligible for SSI and SSDI Benefits?

 The RFC or MRFC rating you receive is based on your medical evidence provided during the Social Security disability application process.
 The more evidence that is provided, the more accurate your rating.
 You must provide detailed information about your medical treatment sources when you file for disability benefits.
 This also goes along with the importance of providing medical evidence that has been updated before you go to your disability hearing.

-If your Milwaukee SSDI attorney can obtain a statement of support for your claim from one of your treating physicians that agrees your condition is severe and you are disabled, your odds of being approved for benefits significantly increase.
+If your Milwaukee SSDI lawyer can obtain a statement of support for your claim from one of your treating physicians that agrees your condition is severe and you are disabled, your odds of being approved for benefits significantly increase.
 Most Milwaukee SSI attorneys do this because they understand the significance of a treating physician’s opinion and statement when that document is presented to an administrative law judge who will rule on the case.
 It is believed that your treating physician knows more about your medical condition and your abilities than anyone else.

 Providing Social Security with Non-Medical and Medical Information